Molly Bartrip: Tottenham Hotspur

 On 16 July 2021, she joined Tottenham Hotspur from Reading for an undisclosed fee, signing a two-year contract.
 She played her first game for Spurs in a 1–0 league win over Birmingham City.
 Having played in every game of the 2024–25 season Bartrip signed a new three-year contract, taking the 29-year-old defender until 2028.
 Spurs had concluded their efforts second from the bottom culminating in the sacking of coach Robert Vilahamn on 8 June 2025 after two seasons in charge.

+Crystal Palace

+In August 2026, Bartrip signed a three-year contract with recently-promoted WSL side Crystal Palace for an undisclosed fee.

 Personal life

 In 2018, Bartrip revealed that she had anorexia nervosa during her teenage years.